tardate/LittleArduinoProjects/Electronics101/SimplestInverter/README.md

 # Fundamental Logic Gates - Simple Inverter

-Use an Arduino to demonstrate the most most basic single-transistor inverter, and plot the results with [Processing](https://www.processing.org).
+Use an Arduino to demonstrate the most basic single-transistor inverter, and plot the results with [Processing](https://www.processing.org).

 Here's a quick video of the circuit in action: